jaxsonpd/poisson-solver/doc/report/report.typ

   ENCE464 Assignment 2: Computer Architecture
 ])

-#align(center, text(14pt)[
+#align(center, text(12pt)[
   Group 13: Jack Duignan, Isaac Cone, Daniel Hawes
 ])

 = Processor Architecture
-The Central Processing Unit (CPU) described in this section is the AMD Ryzen 9 6900HX.
-This is a high-performance mobile CPU based on a 6nm process node.
-Its eight identical cores have two threads each for a total of 16 processing units and use the AMD64 (x86-64) instruction set architecture.
+This section describes the AMD Ryzen 9 6900HX Central Processing Unit (CPU).
+This is a laptop CPU based on a 6nm process node.
+It has eight dual-thread cores for 16 processing units total.
+It uses the AMD64 (x86-64) instruction set architecture.
 The overall CPU structure is shown in @fig:cpu_topo.

 #figure(
   image("./figures/cpu_topology.png", width: 40%),
   caption: [Central Processing Unit (CPU) architecture for the x86-64 AMD Ryzen 9 6900HX.]
 )<fig:cpu_topo>

 As mentioned, the cores use the AMD64 architecture, shown in @fig:cpu_core @amd64_programmers_manual.
 Each core has several Functional Units (FUs).
-These include execution units such as Floating Point Units (FPUs), Arithmetic Logic Units (ALUs), memory units and I/O units for interfacing with the system.
+These include execution units such as Floating Point Units (FPUs), Arithmetic Logic Units (ALUs), memory units and I/O units.
 By having units specialised for various tasks, the core is able to achieve more than one instruction per clock cycle using pipelining.
 Each core supports multiple threads as not all functional units can be used simultaneously for example one thread can perform memory access, while the other completes a floating point operation.
-This is not as performant as two separate cores but does provide an increase over a single thread.
+This is not as performant as two separate cores but does provide an advantage over a single thread.

 #figure(
   image("./figures/core_diagram.png", width: 60%), caption: [Typical AMD64 core architecture.]
 )<fig:cpu_core>

 The computer has 15GB of available DRAM which is used for storage of volatile memory.
-As DRAM is comparatively slow inside the CPU, there are multiple levels of higher-speed cache memory which implement a modified Harvard architecture.
+As DRAM slow to access there are multiple levels of higher-speed cache memory implementinga modified Harvard architecture.
 This cache is split into three layers: the CPU has a shared 16MB L3 cache across all eight cores.
 Then each core has its own 512 kB L2 Cache and 32kB L1 data and instruction caches.
 This caching allows both data and instructions to be read in parallel from the shared address space, improving efficiency.
-Caching is important as shown in @tab:cache-data, where the instructions to access data in the different memory levels grow rapidly.
+Caching is crucial to avoid repeated slow reads from memory.

 AMD64 CPUs use the x86-64 instruction set architecture developed by Intel.
 This is an extension of the ubiquitous x86 architecture that introduces a 64-bit bus while retaining backwards compatibility.
 The use of a 64-bit architecture allows for much higher addresses of RAM to be read, theoretically up to four exabytes.
 The x86-64 architecture also has 64-bit general-purpose registers and support for more complicated instructions that allow for more efficient operations on specific data types.
-An example of this is the Single Instruction Multiple Data (SIMD) instructions that allow operation on vector data instead of single memory address.
+An example of this is the Single Instruction Multiple Data (SIMD) instructions that allow operation on vectors of data instead of a single value.

 #pagebreak()
 = Multithreading

-Multithreading was used throughout this project to improve CPU utilisation this was done by separating the program from working on a single core to multiple.
-This is achieved by separating the Poisson algorithm across multiple worker threads.
+Multithreading was used to improve CPU utilisation.
+This is achieved by making the program run on multiple cores by separating the Poisson algorithm across multiple worker threads.
 Each thread is responsible for computing a portion of the cube, divided across slices in the k dimension.
 The start of a slice is calculated through a simple formula seen below:
 $
 k_"start" = 1 + (i ceil((N-2)))/t
 $